-OVC is committed to an approach to human trafficking that is trauma-informed, victim-centered, survivor-informed, culturally competent, and evidence-based.
+OVC is committed to an approach to human trafficking that is trauma-informed, victimcentered, survivor-informed, culturally responsive; and evidence-based.
 Definitions of these concepts are available in the glossary of OVC's Model Standards for Serving Victims and Survivors of Crime.

-In line with these concepts and to enhance survivors' access to victim services, programs funded under this solicitation will engage in practices that remove barriers to receiving services and support survivor autonomy.
+In line with these concepts and to enhance survivors' access to victim services, TTA funded under this solicitation will promote practices that remove barriers to receiving services and support survivor autonomy.
 Such practices will reduce requirements to engage in services, promote survivors' choice within service delivery, and protect victim privacy and confidentiality.